wp-plugins/bogo-buddypress/readme.txt

 = I can't find the BogoBP XProfile page =
 Make sure you have activated the Extended Profiles Component in the BuddyPress settings screen

-= The Bogo language switcher widget/shortcode is not working for BuddyPress pages = That is correct, Bogo does not currently support this.
-Please link manually for the time being.

 == Changelog ==

+= 3.0 =

+- added support for language switcher

 = 2.1 =